About the Trail

 What is the Florida National Scenic Trail?

-The Florida National Scenic Trail (FNST) is a congressionally-designated, long-distance hiking trail that weaves its way across Florida from Big Cypress National Preserve in the south to Gulf Islands National Seashore in the western end of Florida’s panhandle.
+The Florida National Scenic Trail (also known as the Florida Trail or FT for short) is a congressionally-designated, long-distance hiking trail that weaves its way across Florida from Big Cypress National Preserve in the south to Gulf Islands National Seashore in the western end of Florida’s panhandle.

-The FNST is a national treasure, being 1 of only 11 National Scenic Trails in the country, and 1 of 3 contained entirely within a single state.
-The National Scenic Trails System was created to preserve the country’s scenic, historic, cultural, and natural wonders, and the Florida National Scenic Trail provides the opportunity to see unique features in each of these categories.
+The Florida Trail is a national treasure, being 1 of only 11 National Scenic Trails in the country, and 1 of 3 contained entirely within a single state.
+The Forest Service administers five other National Scenic Trails throughout the country as part of the National Trails System.
+National scenic and historic trails were established as part of the National Trail System to preserve the country’s scenic, historic, cultural and natural wonders.
+The Florida National Scenic Trail provides the opportunity to see unique features in each of these categories.

-The Trail is currently about 1,000 miles long, with 1,300 total miles planned.
-The Forest Service has divided the Trail into four main geographic regions: the Southern region, the Central region, the Northern region, and the Panhandle region.
+The Florida Trail is currently about 1,500 miles long.
+The USDA Forest Service has it divided into four main geographic regions: the Southern region, the Central region, the Northern region and the Panhandle region.

-The USDA Forest Service is the official administrator of the Trail, though the FNST is managed and maintained by 27 different land managers and many dedicated volunteers, including those from the Florida Trail Association.
+The USDA Forest Service is the official administrator of the Trail, though the FT is managed and maintained by over 30 different land managers and many dedicated volunteers, including those from the Florida Trail Association.

 How to Find and Use the Trail